JEFFERSON BARRACKS TELEPHONE MUSEUM

 This is the first automatic dial telephone, invented around 1905.
 With its 11-digit dial,

 customers could call directly without going through an operator.
-The inventor, Almon
+Almon Strowger,

-Strowger, was an undertaker in Kansas City in the late 1800s.
-The wife of his only
+the inventory, was an undertaker in Kansas City during the late 1800s.
+The wife of his

-competitor worked the switchboard at the local telephone exchange and when a caller
+only competitor worked the switchboard at the local telephone exchange and when a

-asked for Strowger, she would put the call through to her husband.
-After years of
+caller asked for Strowger, she would put the call through to her husband.
+After

 electromagnets and hat pins.
 On November 3, 1892, the first Strowger exchange was